MaciAC/VideoEditor/README.md

 - ✅ Change takes at the rythm of the music.
 - ✅ Crop frames
 - ✅ Use logging
+- ✅ Use poetry
 - 🚧 Allow to execute command with various parameters.
+    - Write usage section in README
 - Use Object detection to choose vertical subtakes from videos.
 - Video effects/transitions
 - Allow to use an extra folder with gifs...